Cornwallis Becomes the Hunted

 Ramsey had a channel dug along the far side of the river, later enlarged into the canal still visible today.
 Then he had a wooden structure built and filled with stones at the far north end, to divert water into the channel.
 Hidden behind the trees that extend farthest into the river today, near the 19th-Century abutment, is a depression that was the mill pond.
 That pond was filled using a “mill race” cut from the channel back toward the river, where a dam held back the flow.
 The Ramsey’s Mill building was just this side of the northbound bridge.
 (Souvenir hunters should note that state archaeologists investigated the site when that bridge was built.)

 The road from Pittsboro to Cross Creek first used a nearby ford, probably where the abutment for the later bridge stands.
 The ford was either a “horse ford,” shallow enough for equines but not wagons and cannons, or so rocky that crossing it was slow.
-Cornwallis thus ordered troops to pile up rocks from the mill pond dam into a crude bridge, probably on the ford.
+Cornwallis thus ordered troops to build a crude bridge, probably on the ford, though perhaps a little upstream.
+A Patriot veteran testified years later: “At this place large rocks rise in several places in the river and the enemy had taken the trunks of the largest trees and placed them along on these rocks so as to form a bridge.
+He recollects he was astonished to conjecture how human strength could have placed so large trees in that position across the river.”
+Most sources suggest they pile up rocks from the mill pond dam to fill the bridge in.
 There was a house on this side of the river, and a few local Patriots took potshots, but they could not do much damage.

-Later in the day of the skirmish, the bridge was completed and the army moved out in a hurry: Cornwallis had learned that Greene’s army was only 12 miles away, to the left along the river, the side he had to cross to!
+Later in the day of the skirmish, the bridge was completed and the army moved out in a hurry: Cornwallis had learned that Greene’s army was only eight miles upriver!
 The British leave so fast, meat is left hanging in the tavern’s slaughter house uphill, and troops who died here of their Guilford wounds are left behind unburied.

 Starting soon after the war, a number of schemes were tried to let boats get upriver past the falls.
 The mill channel was expanded into a canal-and-lock system.
 By the Civil War, the town of Lockville ran along the river from just south of Old U.S. 1, up and onto the heights north of the current highway.
 There were several mills including Ramsey’s (then called “Pullen’s”), a machine shop, a merchant, and a number of homes.
 In 1873 the entire town was sold to the Deep River Manufacturing Company, which focused on finding ways to transport iron from upstream to its foundries downstream.
 In this period at least 150 people lived here, and the village survived into the next century.